usersina/react-async-typewriter/README.md

 ```

 You can then submit a pull request that contains all of your changes alongside any changes made by changeset.
 See [changesets](https://github.com/changesets/changesets) for more details.

+## V. Roadmap

+- [ ] Create a better `getIterableJsonStream` schema that can consider nested objects and the presence of any symbol.